IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 all belong on the Gitbook.

-Engineers and developers can also write to the GitBook on specific instructions.
+Engineers and developers can also write to the GitBook due to project-specific requests.

 ### Github

-Documentation on GitHub is meant to be mostly written by the engineers and developers.
-It is written in form of markdown files either in `README.md` or in the `docs` folder.
+Documentation on GitHub is meant to be mostly written by engineers and developers.
+It is written in the form of markdown files either in `README.md` or in the `docs` folder.

 Things like: